The RCH National Child Health Poll survey methods

-The RCH National Child Health Poll is a periodic (quarterly) cross-sectional survey of a nationally representative sample of 2000 Australian households with children.
-The surveys are conducted using rigorous, established web-based survey technology provided by a private vendor, the Online Research Unit (ORU), under contract to the RCH.
+The RCH National Child Health Poll is a periodic (quarterly) cross-sectional survey of a nationally representative sample of 2,000 Australian households with children.
+The surveys are conducted using rigorous, established web-based survey technology provided by a private vendor, the Online Research Unit (ORU), under contract to The Royal Children’s Hospital (RCH).

 For each poll, the ORU recruits panel members to achieve a nationally representative sample of 2000 Australian households with children.
 To reduce the effects of non-response and non-coverage, results are weighted using national demographic distributions for gender and state, as per the most recent Australian Bureau of Statistics data.
 The field period for the web-based survey is between two and four weeks.